Haraj-backend/hex-monscape/docs/reference/hex-architecture.md

 `DDD` basically provides a formalized way to define application core for `Hexagonal Architecture`.
 But it is not a must for us to use `DDD` when implementing `Hexagonal Architecture`.

+`DDD` & `Hexagonal Architecture` is good combination when we want to create large service with complex business logic.
+But for us who want to create small service with simple business logic, `DDD` might be an overkill.

 [Back to Top](#hexagonal-architecture)

 ## References